tezos-commons/baseDAO/docs/specification.md

 - The contract maintains a ledger of address and its balance (frozen and unfrozen tokens).
 - The contract manages a special role called "Administrator".
 - The contract stores a list of proposals that can be in one of the states: "ongoing", "rejected", or "accepted".
-- Migration forms a two-step process:
-  + After the migration starts, the contract `migration_status` state is set to `MigratingTo targetAddress` state.
-  + After successful migration confirmation, `migration_status` is set to `MigratedTo newContractAddress` state.
-All the subsequent operations, except `transfer_contract_tokens`, will fail with the `MIGRATED` tag.
 - The contract forbids transferring XTZ to the contract, because they will be locked forever.

 ## Roles